Patient Stories

 Pilates after chemo: a mind and body boost

-A week after meeting Dr. Brunette for the first time, Amy sat down in an infusion suite at USC Norris.
+A week after meeting the Keck Medicine gynecologic oncologist for the first time, Amy sat down in an infusion suite at USC Norris.
 For the next nine hours, she received her first round of a combination of two chemotherapy drugs.

-Her tumor was too large to be removed surgically, so Dr. Brunette had to try to shrink it with chemotherapy before she would be able to operate.
+Her tumor was too large to be removed surgically, so her doctor had to try to shrink it with chemotherapy before she would be able to operate.
 Though Amy had little time to prepare for what was about to happen, she was aware that her cancer treatment was likely to tax her mind and body in new ways.

 “I couldn’t promise my kids that I was going to survive.
 Instead, I told them I promised to do my absolute best work to get through it and that my doctors were going to do their best work too,” Amy says.